Kate Winslet gives mother $20,000 to fund disabled child's soaring electricity bill - KESQ

 “We will continue to act with compassion as we navigate challenging global economic circumstances.”

+Reacting to Hunter’s plea for help, Scotland’s Social Justice Secretary, Shona Robison, told CNN in a statement: “We are painfully aware of the hardship people are facing right now, which is why the Scottish Government is doing all it can to support households in need.”

+Robison added that while the power to cap energy prices rests with the UK government, “the Scottish Government has allocated almost £3 billion this financial year that will help households face the increased cost of living and rising energy prices.”

-CNN has also reached out to UK energy minister Grant Shapps and the Scottish government for comment.
+CNN has also reached out to UK energy minister Grant Shapps for comment.

 The-CNN-Wire